Intestacy laws introduced – do you still need a Will?

 - Dealing with Multiple Spouses

-- Distribution among children and relatives
+- Distribution among children

 In general the preference of distribution is, in order: